funkybrain/tableau-pilotes/README.md

 * It you return a nil obect (record) when querying, trying to access a property (field) of that object will give you an error!

 ## (Archive) Change Log:
+**30/08/2012**
+* added some (very) basic UI
+* debrief mission can now accept multiple claims, separate from mission debrief itself.
+Not surprisingly, by implementing this flexibility I opened a can of worms , but, eh, it seems to work.

+**27/08/2012**
+* added sinatra/reloader
+* refactored admin/mission to use Ajax
+* bugfixing

 **21/08/2012**
 * A lot of refactoring and cleaning up of app and models
 * added session parameters for campagne en cours and pilote to simulate login (temp)